 1. How many of the nursery rhyme selections were you familiar with from childhood?
-Are some of the versions in the class anthology or others you've read this semester different from ones you know?
+Are some of the versions in the Riverside anthology different from ones you know?
 What connections do you see among different versions, often from different countries, of related rhymes?

 2. Do you see common themes in the nursery rhymes?
 Are some of them nonsense?

 3. What patterns or effects of sound are commonly found in nursery rhymes and make them easy to remember?
 What is the relationship between sound and sense, or content?
 Do sound patterns seem more important than they are in other poetry?

 4. Do you see themes and images that suggest the original rhymes were not just for children?
 Are there traditional rhymes you would not read to children today?
 Why?
 Are you familiar with modernized or modern satiric versions of nursery rhymes?
 What do you think of editions that change the traditional rhymes to serve a social, political, or religious purpose?
 (E.g., in The World that Jack Built by Ruth Brown, Jack built a polluting factory.)

 5. Does your familiarity with nursery rhymes derive mainly

 from oral tradition, or do you associate them with particular

 picture book editions?
 How do illustrations by different artists